jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Login

-The login is featured on the main page and will prompt users for a valid user name to be entered followe by the password.
+The login is featured on the main page and will prompt users for a valid user name to be entered followed by the password.

 <details>
 <summary>Login username image</summary>